mykelalvis/FT/Traveller/WORKING/Mongoose/JTAS/Journal of the Travellers' Aid Society Volume 5/JTAS_-_Volume_5_10-05-24 .md

 its ‘mind’, correlate to the area of the seaweed mat, which means that doubling in radius requires four times as much food to sustain.

-The mat is currently around 4 kilometres in radius.
-It has shrunk to a little less than one kilometre at times and never been observed at more than 9 kilometres.
+The mat is currently around 4 kilometers in radius.
+It has shrunk to a little less than one kilometer at times and never been observed at more than 9 kilometers.
 An increase in size means an increase in psionic ability and therefore more food attracted over a greater area but this exhausts local resources, causing a new contraction.
 The mat has also been observed to change locations in a manner that does not correspond to wind or